Juli2017/simple-page/README.md

 # Who can afford to live here?
 <a href="https://juli2017.github.io/SMCMedianRent/">How has job growth affected housing affordability?</a>

-# How is the population changing?
+# Who is coming and going?
 <a href="https://juli2017.github.io/PopulationChange/">How has job growth affected population dynamics?</a>